2 teens arrested in NJ pizza delivery man's murder

-PASSAIC, New Jersey (WABC) --Authorities have two suspects in custody in the murder of a New Jersey pizza deliveryman.
+PASSAIC, New Jersey (WABC) --Two suspects in custody in the murder of a New Jersey pizza deliveryman appeared in court Wednesday.

 Passaic County police arrested 18-year-old Andy DeJesus and 18-year-old Joel Nunez, both from Garfield, on Tuesday in connection with the murder of 27-year-old Dervy Almonte-Moore.